 - 2. A written explanation and/or doctor's note explaining your absence is due the day you return to school.
 This does not excuse the absence. - 3.
-It is required that the student call/text/email the appropriate instructor at least 30 minutes prior to the time of class or clinical if he/she will not be present.
+It is required that the student call/text the instructor at least 30 minutes prior to the time of class if he/she will not be present.
+Students must communicate with the appropriate instructor (speak to, text message or leave a voice mail) at least 30 minutes prior to the time of clinical if he/she will not be present on a clinical day.
 Failure to follow policy will result in disciplinary action with a subsequent infraction of this policy resulting in dismissal from the program. - 4.
 Being tardy and/or being dismissed early is discouraged.
 A tardy is not being present at the assigned time and an early dismissal is leaving class or clinical before it is over.
 Four tardies and/or four early dismissals are counted as one absence.
 Habitual tardiness is defined as being tardy or leaving class/clinical early four or more times.
 Habitual tardiness will result in disciplinary action.
 A subsequent infraction (four more tardies and/or early dismissals) during the semester will result in dismissal from the program. - 5.
 If the student reports that he/she will be more than 30 minutes late for clinical or makes a request to leave clinical more than 30 minutes early, that student should not report to clinical.
 This will count as an absence.
 If the student will miss more than 30 minutes of class in Phase I or Phase II, this will count as an absence from that class. - 6.
 In the event of unusual circumstances that results in the student missing 3 or more consecutive days, the student may request special permission to make up missed time.
 (A majority of the nursing faculty and the coordinator must agree that the student's circumstances are unusual and merit consideration.)
 If this permission is granted, the student is responsible for payment to the instructor and coordinating the clinical time at the instructor's convenience.
 This clinical time should be made up before the end of the next nine weeks in which it was missed.
 All time must be completed prior to graduation. - 7.
 In the event that the opportunity for banked time occurs and the student accrues banked time, this time may only be used when the student has exceeded attendance requirements.
 This banked time cannot be used for clinical absences.